AshFoster/whisky-legends/README.md

 The ones that stood out and seemed most suited to the project were chosen.
 They are as follows:

+Lobster - This is used for the Whisky Legends logo shown on the navbar.

+Roboto Condensed - This is used for all other text throughout the site.

-Each of them is of the font category Sans Serif which is the font used as a fallback if for any reason the specified font isn't available.
+Lobster is of the font category 'Cursive' and Roboto Condensed is of the font category Sans Serif.
+The font categories will be used as a fallback if for any reason a specified font isn't available.

 ## Features